zkemail/archive.prove.email/README.md

 Under `/upload`, users can contribute with new domains and selectors, which are extracted from the `DKIM-Signature` header field in each email message in the user's Gmail account.

+When domains and selectors are added, the site fetches the DKIM key via DNS and stores it in the database.

+For each record, the site also generates an on-chain proof with [Witness](https://witness.co), which functions as a data availability timestamp.

 ### Local development

 ```bash